 Hydropower: reduces coal consumption, but devastating effect on China’s largest rivers

-Hydropower is China’s second largest energy source after coal.
-In fact, more than half of the world’s dams are located in China.
-If China exploits its hydropower resources at full capacity, it can meet a fifth of China’s energy demand and replace about 1.3 billion tons of coal.
-Hydropower generates far less CO2 emissions than coal, but it is not without consequences.
+More than half of the world’s dams are located in China.
+If China exploits its hydropower resources at full capacity, it can meet one-fifth of its own energy demand and replace about 1.3 billion tons of coal.
+Hydropower generates far less CO2 emissions than coal, but not without consequences for the ecosystem.

 The concentration of dams on the Jinsha River (upper Yangtze) is especially high.
 These dams increase the risk of large sedimentation in the Yangtze Delta and flooding in major cities such as Shanghai.
 In addition, for every new hydropower plant in southwest China, there is an additional coal-fired power plant in reserve.